movAX13h/P8Coder/README.md

 You can use upper-case characters in P8Coder for better readability.
 Everything will be converted to lower-case on build.

+P8Coder has pico-8 lua syntax highlighting and API code hints and can be used entirely with keyboard (F1/F2 to switch entity, ALT+F1/F2 to switch tab, see tooltips for more):

 ![codehints](screenshots/codehints.png "codehints")

-P8Coder has pico-8 lua syntax highlighting and API code hints and can be used entirely with keyboard (F1/F2 to switch entity, ALT+F1/F2 to switch tab, see tooltips for more).
+Internal pico-8 spritesheet viewer with zoom and location helper:

 ![codehints](screenshots/spritesheet.png "spritesheet viewer")

-Internal pico-8 spritesheet viewer with zoom and location helper.
 Since version 1.2 there's a button in the top-right corner to save the spritesheet as png.

+Internal pico-8 map viewer with zoom and location helper:

 ![codehints](screenshots/mapviewer.png "map viewer")

-Internal pico-8 map viewer with zoom and location helper.
+Pico-8 color table, [API cheatsheet](https://neko250.github.io/pico8-api/) and P8Coder GitHub page are just one click away:

 ![codehints](screenshots/colors.png "pico-8 colors")

-Pico-8 color table, [API cheatsheet](https://neko250.github.io/pico8-api/) and P8Coder GitHub page are just one click away.

 Since v1.2 you can configure the way pico-8 launches when running your cartridge: